ThinFilmsYT/CrystalLatticeto3DPrint/README.md

 ## Step 4: Run LatticetoSTL
 The software is now ready to go!
 Here will give a brief tutorial on using the software as well as clarifying details about the functionality of the program, as well as some general tips and tricks.

 Important note, the software can be slow on start up.
-It needs to open some unfortunately bulky python packages, but after opening should be much faster.
+It needs to open some unfortunately bulky python packages but after opening should be much faster.

 ### Generating a Lattice